bengadisoufiane/frehsflow-challenge/README.md

 ## Results

-* RMSE for LGB model is : 4.266
+* RMSE for LightGBM model is : 4.266
 * RMSE for XGBOOST model is  : 4.346

 The LGB model is slightly better than the XGBOOST MODEL